 You can get to Epping Forest on the overground from Liverpool St to Chingford or the Central line to Theydon Bois.

-To get to Ruislip Wood take the Metropolitan or Picadilly lines to Ruislip.
+To get to Ruislip Wood take the Metropolitan or Piccadilly lines to Ruislip.
 And hop on the H13 or 331 bus right outside Ruislip station, getting off at the Ruislip Lido/Reservoir Road stop.
 You’ll see a brown sign to the lido and it’s just 2 minutes walk.

-Petts Wood is easy to get to.
-There are direct 20 minute trains from Victoria and London Bridge and it’s a 10 minute walk from the station to the wood.
+Petts Wood is easy to get to by public transport with direct 20 minute trains to Petts Wood station from Victoria and London Bridge and it’s a 10 minute walk from the station to the wood.

 Joydens Wood, is another fantastic south London wood, near Bexley.